 End on a positive note highlighting how happy you are that they’ve joined your business.
 You could include how often the document is updated and give them a space to sign that they’ve read and understood it in its entirety.

-If this may seem a bit overwhelming at first, go ahead and check out our interactive Employee Handbook Checklist, to get a better overview!
+If it seems a bit overwhelming to create your first employee handbook, go ahead and check out our interactive Employee Handbook Checklist to get a head start!